sam-the-tutor/celo-Tutorial/README.md

   }
 }
 ````
-In our`connectCeloWallet` function, we check if the user has installed the celoExtensionWallet. if not, we notify the user to install it.
+In our`connectCeloWallet()` function, we check if the user has installed the CeloExtensionWallet.
+If not, we notify the user to install it.
 Otherwise, we notify the user to enable the dapp to connect to the wallet.

 After the user has approved the dapp, we get the address connected to the dapp and define it as `kit.defaultAccount`.

-Next,we create a contract instance from our `vaultAbi` and `vaultContractAddress`
+Next, we create a contract instance from our `vaultAbi` and `vaultContractAddress`

-Read more on how to create `contract` instances to interact with the smart contracts [here].
+Read more on how to create `contract` instances to interact with the smart contracts [here](https://docs.soliditylang.org/en/v0.8.17/contracts.html#creating-contracts)

 ```js
 const getBalance = async function () {